Back to Home Page or Contents Page or Other or Index

 And Now for Harry Potter

 by Alan G. Hefner

-Recently I have read some articles written about Harry Potter, the newest worry of these Christian ministerial writers.
+Recently I have read some articles written about Harry Potter. (see harry potter books in order and harry potter spells) the newest worry of these Christian ministerial writers.
 I write this with tongue in cheek because at my age I can remember when reading of the comic book heroes like Superman, Batman and Robin, and later Spiderman, or watching their adventures on TV or in movies would lead us straight to hell.
 Somehow we all escaped to become mostly good citizens and many churchgoers too; but these kids and adults involved in this Harry Potter phenomenon won't.
 This Harry Potter thing is something new; it involves witchcraft and the occult, very dangerous things according to these learned ministers.

 Mind you, I have not read any of the Harry Potter books or seen any of the movies.
 This article is just on the observation of a sensation that seems to be giving Christian ministers grave concern and my own knowledge of Witchcraft.
 Not having read any of the book I am not justified to critically judge them, but they must be pretty exciting to keep kids reading for hours on end; reading spans on the average are currently pretty short.
 I excuse myself from criticizing the movies for the same reason, but movies are made to make money, so all possible thrills and excitement are added.

 Further observations indicate that many of these ministers start by saying they have prayed to God for guidance in delivering their message, and you have to pray to him to help you interpret it in his discretion.
 This is the nice way of saying that the message is to be delivered and received in Christian terms.